amoghbl1/dynamic-tripwire/README.md

 3. `node android-flow.js`
 4. `wait for a wile`

-the android-flow.js file is the entrypoint and mastermind of the process.
-Spawning mitmproxy and other necessary resources to be used during experminetation
+The android-flow.js file is the entrypoint and driver of the process.
+Spawning mitmproxy and other necessary resources to be used during experimentation.

-Known issues:
-* Many apps crash or do not open
-* Single page apps cause issues as they send javascript or a base html file which will be quite different from what gets rendered.
-So comparing the mobile rendered html against the post processed will give a  more accurate result
-* The activity or action used for an app may not be correct maybe there are better ways to find these

-Next steps:
-  * simulate devices to test preinstalled apks

 ## Steps to launch tests
 A general guideline to launch a test.

 1. Factory reset the device.